multitaskdnn-mobisys2020/NeuralWeightVirtualization/README.md

 cifar10  gsc  gtsrb  mnist  svhn
 ```

-The number of weight parameters and memory usage of each DNN are shown in the below table, which is same as in the paper.
+The number of weight parameters and memory usage of each DNN are shown in the below table, which is the same as in the paper.

 | First Header  | Second Header |
 | ------------- | ------------- |
 | Content Cell  | Content Cell  |